| |

 How to Teach the Letter K to Preschoolers

-Start with alphabet books, posters, or flashcards to introduce the shape and sound of the letter.
-We also liked using little objects from around the house that started with K, like keys, kitchen tools, or toy kangaroos.
+We usually started with alphabet books or posters to look at the letter shape and talk about its sound.
+Pulling out small objects from around the house that start with K, like keys, kitchen tools, or a toy kangaroo, made it more concrete.

 Activities to Teach the Letter K